France Branch Office

 - A document, such as a rates bill, stating that the company has the right to use the premises intended.

 From a tax and labour law perspective, the French branch office will have the status of an establishment in France and accordingly obtain its own VAT and SIRET (French registration code for businesses) numbers.

 Documents required to register a branch

-- Two copies of the parent company’s Memorandum and Articles of Incorporation (two originals and two translated into French by a court-approved translator)
+- Certified translation, in French, of the Certificate of incorporation.and the Memorandum and Articles of Association of the parent company (two originals and two translated into French by a court-approved translator)

 - Proof of address